coditas-llp/angular-starter/README.md

 ## Running unit tests
 We have integrated Jest for unit testing

-Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/docs/cli), it executes `jest` command internally To run single test file `jest <file-name>`
+Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/docs/cli), it executes `jest` command internally.
+To run single test file `jest <file-name>`.
-To get the coverage of the tests run `npm run test:coverage` , it executes `jest --coverage` command internally
+To get the coverage of the tests run `npm run test:coverage` , it executes `jest --coverage` command internally.

 ## Formatting
-In this project prettier and eslint added to this project for formatting and lint errors Run `ng lint` for finding linting errors
+In this project prettier and eslint added to this project for formatting and lint errors.
+Run `ng lint` for finding linting errors.
-Run `ng lint --fix` for fixing formate and lint errors by lint directly
+Run `ng lint --fix` for fixing formate and lint errors by lint directly.

 ## Ngrx state management
 This project has ngrx state management tool, following dependencies are added to this project